Honors - Prof. Hung

 Electroreduction of CO2 to Methane with Triazole Molecular Catalysts.
 Nature Energy 2024, 9, 1397.

 Dopant-induced switch in rate-determining step enables high current ethylene electrosynthesis at <2 V full-cell voltage.
 Nature Synth.
-2025, accepted.
+2025, 4, 1396.

 Atomic-level Cu Active Sites Enable CO2 Reduction to Multi-carbon Products in Strong Acid, Nature Synth.
 2025, 4, 262.